2004 PhD. Interactions between phytoplankton, zooplankton and planktonic bacteria in two

 A. Ibuot, AP.
 Dean, OA.
 McIntosh, JK.
 Pittman (2017).
 Metal bioremediation by CrMTP4 over-expressing Chlamydomonas reinhardtii in comparison to natural wastewater-tolerant microalgae strains.
 Algal Research.
 24, pp.89-96.

 P. Michailova, J. Ilkova, AP.
 Dean, KN.
 White (2015).
-Cytogenetic index and functional genome alterations in Chironomus piger Strenzke (Diptera, Chironomidae) in the assessment of sediment pollution: A case study of Bulgarian and UK rivers.
-Ecotoxicology and Environmental Safety.
+Cytogenetic index and functional genome alterations in Chironomus piger Strenzke (Diptera, Chironomidae) in the assessment of sediment pollution: a case study of Bulgarian and UK rivers.
+Ecotoxicol Environ Saf.
 111, pp.220-227.

 J. McTeer, AP.
 Dean, KN.
 White, JK.
 Pittman (2014).
 Bioaccumulation of silver nanoparticles into Daphnia magna from a freshwater algal diet and the impact of phosphate availability.
 Nanotoxicology.
 8(3), pp.305-316.

 AP.
 Dean, JK.
 Pittman, DC.
 Sigee (2014).
 From lake ecology to biofuels-applications of fourier transform infrared spectroscopy to algal research.
 Spectroscopy Europe.
 26(1), pp.14-17.

 AP.
 Dean, S. Lynch, P. Rowland, BD.
 Toft, JK.
 Pittman, et al. (2013).
 Natural wetlands are efficient at providing long-term metal remediation of freshwater systems polluted by acid mine drainage.
 Environ Sci Technol.
 47(21), pp.12029-12036.